calum-hughes/calum-hughes.github.io/_pages/about.md

 I am a first year PhD student at the University of Manchester studying model category theory and its relation to homotopy type theory, supervised by Dr. Nicola Gambino.
-My main interests are in higher category theory.

 I completed an MMath in Mathematics at the university of Sheffield in 2022.